cybercongress/cyb-archeology/docs/cyb.md

 - camera
 - neuro impulses

 These concepts are massive, that is why currently we don't focus on implementation of all mentioned things.
 Only desktop [version](https://github.com/cybercongress/cyb/releases) is developing now.
 But this paper will try to show implementation agnostic concepts of Cyb that are simple enough to be adopted by web3 developers.

-interacts with web3 apps and web3 content.
-Main cyb app is '.cyb'.
-You can think of it as a heart of the robot.

-We define the following apps-companions, which we believe together implement the full new web vision in the context of a browsing for agents and app developers:

 Shell